Samuel Greig

-Samuel Greig, also known as Samuil Karlovich Greig, (Самуил Карлович Грейг; 30 November 1735 - 26 October 1788) was a British-born Russian naval officer who served in the Seven Years' War, Russo-Turkish war and Russo-Swedish War.
+Samuel Greig, also known as Samuil Karlovich Greig (Самуил Карлович Грейг; 30 November 1735 - 26 October 1788), was a Scottish-born Russian naval officer who served in the Seven Years' War, Russo-Turkish War and Russo-Swedish War.
 His son Aleksey Greig also served in the Imperial Russian Navy.

 Early life

 Samuel Greig was born on 30 November 1735 in the burgh of Inverkeithing in Fife.
 Initially he worked as a seaman on his father's ships, then entered the Royal Navy before 1758 as a master's mate.
-He was present at naval engagements at the Capture of Gorée (1758), the Battle of Quiberon Bay (1759) and the Battle of Havana (1762).
-He was promoted to acting lieutenant in 1761 but the Royal Navy took several years to confirm this rank.
+He participated in the capture of Gorée in 1758, the Battle of Quiberon Bay in 1759 and the siege of Havana in 1762.
+Greig was promoted to acting lieutenant in 1761, though the Royal Navy took several years to confirm this rank.

 When Catherine II of Russia became Empress in 1762 the Imperial Russian Navy needed revamping, and the court of Russia requested the government of Great Britain to send out some skilled British naval officers to improve Russian capabilities; Lieutenant Greig was selected as one of them.
 He entered the Russian service in 1764;

 his superior abilities there soon attracted the notice of the Russian government, and he was speedily promoted to the rank of captain.